manudelu/AI4RO2_Assignment2/README.md

 git clone https://github.com/claudioDema99/AIRO2_SecondAssignment.git
 ```

 You can already find the planner inside the `visit_domain` folder.

-Remember to change the permissions of **popf3-clp** by using the following command in the terminal:
+Note: If needed change the permissions of **popf3-clp** by using the following command in the terminal:

 ```bash
 chmod +x popf3-clp